Azure DNS

 Azure DNS Private Resolver

-• Azure DNS Private Resolver is a fully managed DNS service that allows you to resolve DNS queries for your private domains in Azure.
+- Azure DNS Private Resolver is a fully managed hybrid DNS service.

 Security Feature